 Establish a time theft policy

-Once you’ve established a time theft policy for your business, make sure to communicate it to your employees.
-Clearly explain the reasons why this policy is created, time theft behaviors, the consequences of time theft on both your business and employees’ job security.
-Ask for confirmation of whether your staff fully understand the policy.
+Once you’ve established a time theft policy for your business, communicate it to your employees.
+Explain why this policy is created, fraudulent behaviors, and the consequences of time fraud on both your business and on employees’ job security.
+Ask for written confirmation of whether your employees fully understand the policy.

-Don’t forget to tell your employees that it’s OK to take breaks and have some minutes for personal stuff, as long as they don’t plan to commit time theft.
+Don’t forget to tell your employees that it’s OK to take breaks and have some minutes for themselves, as long as they don’t plan to commit time theft.

 Keep a close, yet unintrusive eye on employees

 Monitoring employee attendance is necessary to help you spot time theft early.
 Showing up late, leaving early, or leaving tasks unfinished are signs of employees starting to disengage from the workplace.

 If your business is still using paper time cards or tracking work hours manually, we recommend changing to an automated system, like Camelo.
 It’s hard to backtrack and spot discrepancies in manual timesheets, especially if you manage a larger team.

 Be careful when monitoring your employees, though.
 Being too strict and obvious can appear like you’re micromanaging and intruding into their privacy.

 Create a healthy and positive company culture

 Many cases of time fraud result from dissatisfaction with the workplace.
 Some employees hate the working environment; some feel they’re underpaid; others simply hate their boss.